colinhowe/djangosampler/README.rst

         # Plugins are applied in the same order as this list
     )

-   There are several Plugins_ available and it is worthwhile reading through them to get the most use out of this tool.
+   There are several plugins available and it is worthwhile reading through them to get the most use out of this tool.